tml444/python-cv-ai-intro/README.md

 # python-cv-ai-intro

 Small introduction to python, opencv and ai.
+See `docs/Anleitung.pdf` directory for a guide how to use this repository.